Mission: To foster education among health care leaders in Calhoun County.

 Internist and Ethicist at Yale University

-End of Life Issues: Dying in the 21st Century
+End of Life Issues: The Art of Dying Well

 The date for the next lectureship is October 17, 2017, with hors d'oeuvres at 6:00 p.m. and speaker presentation at 7:00 p.m.